YamacYurtsever/Obsidian-Notes/Computer Science/Programming Languages/Compilation & Interpretation.md

-- High level programming languages are necessary for humans to communicate with the computer efficiently
+D- High level programming languages are necessary for humans to communicate with the computer efficiently
 - In order for readable high level code to be understood by the computer, it needs to be translated into machine code or an equivalent form that can be executed

 ### Compilation